Submissions

 Format and style: Manuscripts must be submitted in Word format, using Times New Roman, size 12, and must follow APA (7th edition) for citations and references.
 The writing style should be clear, academic, and accessible, avoiding unnecessary jargon without sacrificing conceptual rigor.

-Editorial Process of AD-minister
+AD-Minister Editorial Process

 - Peer Review